 Please note: This post was last updated in April 2017.

 This was the first case about job status in this part of what’s often called the gig economy.
-This was swiftly followed by a CitySprint case in February 2017, you can read the details here, and in March 2017, an Excel cycle courier case and it was announced that the GMB are representing 23 current and former workers of Parcel Delivery firm X who also believe they are not self-employed.
+This was swiftly followed by a CitySprint case in February 2017, you can read the details here, and in March 2017, an Excel cycle courier case and it was announced that the GMB are representing 23 current and former workers of Parcel Delivery firm X who also believe they’re not self-employed.

-The decision means the drivers are entitled to the national living / minimum wage, sick pay (SSP), holiday pay, rest breaks, protection under whistle-blowing laws, and pension contributions (under pension auto-enrolment laws).
+The decision means the drivers are entitled to the national living / minimum wage, sick pay (SSP), holiday pay, rest breaks, protection under whistle-blowing laws, and pension contributions (under pension auto-enrollment laws).
 As freelancers, they had no legal right to these benefits.